stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 limit before its implementation.

-However, this decision can also be rather restrictive: All values and table definitions involved must be known at compile time.
+However, this decision can also be rather restrictive: All values and table definitions involved *must* be known at compile time.
 It is therefore assumed that the database schema has been declared and publicly exported as in the examples above.
-On the other hand it is hard (or even impossible without resorting to `believe_me`) to come up with these proofs in the presence of abstract table definitions.
+On the other hand, it is hard (or even impossible without resorting to `believe_me`) to come up with these proofs in the presence of abstract table definitions.
 Only time will tell if this will pay out in the end,